 At the end of the video, a message appears on the screen in Afrikaans saying, "That, at the end of the day, is what we think of integration."

-Later Wednesday, Fourie met with the employees seen in the video and apologized to them, a statement from the university said.
+UFS Rector Frederick Fourie met with the women in the video Wednesday and apologized to them, a statement from the university said.
 Counseling is being provided for the workers, it added.

 The ruling ANC said Thursday the video is reminiscent of the most perverse forms of racism that were committed against South Africa's black majority during apartheid and it is also urging that strong action be taken against those responsible.